albeertito7/reciclame-website/README.md

-# Reciclame NodeJs WebSite,
+# Reciclame NodeJs WebSite
-Developed and designed to have an admin part for the Reciclame Flutter App (https://github.com/danielb05/reciclame)
+Web projecte developed and designed to have an administration part for the Reciclame Flutter App (https://github.com/danielb05/reciclame)

 # Deployed
-The website is deployed using heroku, thus u can find the Procfile<br/>
+The website is deployed using heroku, thus u can find the Procfile.<br/>
-link: <a href="https://reciclame-udl.herokuapp.com" target="_blank">reciclame-udl.herokuapp.com</a>
+<a href="https://reciclame-udl.herokuapp.com" target="_blank">reciclame-udl.herokuapp.com</a>

 ## Requirements